 - How can we make a difference in logistics?

 - How can we build a company that lasts?

 Leaving a company that our children would be proud to take over means worrying about more than just financials and margins.
 It means creating business models that improve our world.
 For us, that meant a commitment to sustainability in our private lives as well as in how we conduct our business.

-We’re proud to say that we are now one of Asia’s very first carbon-neutral logistics providers – but it didn’t happen overnight.
-We want to share our story about how we got there.
+We’re proud to say that we're on the road to becoming a carbon-neutral logistics provider — but it won't happen overnight.
+We want to share our story about how we plan to get there.

 Logistics has had little reason to change

 For all logistics businesses, adopting new eco-friendly technologies is no small task.
 There are few industries that cause more pollution.
 Large amounts of fuel are needed to power the ships, trucks, and airplanes moving goods around the world every minute of the day.
 Millions of boxes are wrapped, unwrapped, and discarded every day too.